DrPleasure/BE/README.md

       Sign up for an account.
       Browse or search for events in your area.
       RSVP to events you're interested in attending.
-      Chat with other users to coordinate logistics.
-      Create and manage tournaments if you want to organize a more structured event.
-      License